 Are you planning to import your favourite alcoholic beverage for commercial purposes, or intending to supply wines from abroad to wholesalers in Thailand?
 Let us help you to apply for the appropriate licenses.
 The process may seem lengthy, but we break down the steps for you here in order to provide a clear understanding of the requirements.
-Applications for alcohol related licenses are to be submitted at the Thai Excise Department.
-Do note that different types of alcohol may have slightly different requirements.
+Applications for alcohol-related licenses are to be submitted at the Thai Excise Department.
+Please note that different types of alcohol may have slightly different requirements.